HL7/carin-bb/fsh/ig-data/input/pagecontent/1_Background.md

 <li>Clinical data, including lab results, if available no later than (1) business day after received</li>
 </ul>

 The CARIN Alliance defined the Consumer Directed Payer Data Exchange (CARIN BB) Implementation Guide to meet CMS requirements to provide adjudicated claims and encounter data.
-Provisioning provider directory data and clinical data are defined by the DaVinci Payer Network (PDex Plan Net) and Payer Data Exchange (PDex) Implementation Guides.
+Provisioning provider directory data and clinical data are defined by the <a href="http://hl7.org/fhir/us/davinci-pdex-plan-net/">DaVinci Payer Network (PDex Plan Net)</a> and <a href="http://hl7.org/fhir/us/davinci-pdex-plan-net/">ayer Data Exchange (PDex) Implementation Guides.

 The implementation date is January 1, 2021.